wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.5 : 12-Feb-2022 by wavemotion-dave
+  * Across the board cleanup of code.
+Copyright notice added.

 V3.4 : 6-Feb-2022 by wavemotion-dave
   * Frameskip rendering improved by more than 10% - making more DS-LITE games playable!
   * Minor improvements to touch-screen key handling and other code cleanups.